Cressida Dick: Priti Patel and London mayor clash as Met chief quits

 Mr Khan said he was "not satisfied" with Dame Cressida's response to the scale of change required to "root out" racism, sexism, homophobia, bullying and misogyny in the Met.

-Mr Johnson said she had "served her country with great dedication and distinction over many decades", thanking her for "protecting the public and making our streets safer".

-Priti Patel said Dame Cressida had "undertaken her duties with a steadfast dedication to protecting our capital city and its people".
+On Friday Susan Hall, the Conservative leader in the London Assembly, accused Mr Khan of leaving a "void" at the top of the Met and handling Dame Cressida's departure "extremely badly".

+"Confidence in the police at the moment is at an all-time low and this won't help," Ms Hall told the Today programme on BBC Radio 4.

-Labour's shadow health secretary Wes Streeting said that, as a London MP, he thought his Labour colleague Sadiq Khan had made the right call, while shadow home secretary Yvette Cooper said Mr Khan had shown leadership in his demand for reforms.
+But Labour's shadow health secretary Wes Streeting said that, as a London MP, he thought his Labour colleague Sadiq Khan had made the right call.

+Shadow home secretary Yvette Cooper said Mr Khan had shown leadership in his demand for reforms.

-But Labour backbencher Alex Davies-Jones tweeted "It's about time!
-Long overdue", and fellow Labour MP Nadia Whittome said she "never should have been promoted to lead the Met" after her involvement in the operation that led to the fatal shooting of Jean Charles de Menezes.
+Fellow Labour MP Nadia Whittome said she "never should have been promoted to lead the Met" after her involvement in the operation that led to the fatal shooting of Jean Charles de Menezes.

 Others who welcomed the commissioner's exit also said it was not enough, with Marsha de Cordova saying: "The whole force needs to be fundamentally reformed."